 Long-term investment planInclude a customized asset allocation strategy based on specific investment objectives and a risk profile.
 This investment plan sets guidelines for selecting, buying and selling investments and establishing benchmarks for performance review.

-Tax reduction strategyIdentify ways to minimize taxes on personal income to the extent permissible by the tax code.
+Tax mitigation strategyIdentify ways to potentially minimize taxes to the extent permissible by the tax code.
 The strategy should include identification of tax-favored investment vehicles that can reduce taxation of investment income.

-Estate plan StrategiesCreate arrangements for the preservation and distribution of assets with attention to minimizing settlement costs and taxes.
-Review and update estate panning instruments, such as wills, inter-vivos trusts, power of attorney, medical directives, and marital trusts.
+Estate plan strategiesCreate arrangements for the preservation and distribution of assets with attention to settlement costs and taxes.
+Review and update estate panning instruments, such as wills, inter-vivos trusts, power of attorney, medical directives, and marital trusts with client's attorney.